Resources

 “The Department of Defense has approved a new policy to cover pet travel expenses, like pet shipping or quarantine fees, incurred by Service members during a Permanent Change of Station (PCS).
 As of January 1, 2024, military Service members going through a PCS within the continental United States can be reimbursed up to $550 for one household pet, either cat or dog, and up to $2,000 for moves to or from a location outside the continental United States to cover costs related to the transportation of a pet.”

-Even with the new reimbursement policy, you’ll have to pay out of pocket for the services needed to get your pooch ready to drive or fly.
-Start now and add to your savings kitty for your Kitty Cat!
+Even with the new reimbursement policy, you’ll initially pay out of pocket for the services needed to get your pet ready to drive or fly, so start saving early.

 You’ll be on the hook for a variety of fees including: